cybernetics/JTemplate/README.md

     </body>
     </html>

+### Variable Markers
+Variable markers inject a variable from the data dictionary into the output.
+For example:

+    <p>Count: {{count}}</p>
+    <p>Sum: {{sum}}</p>
+    <p>Average: {{average}}</p>

+Nested values can be referred to using dot-separated path notation; e.g. "name.first".
+Missing (i.e. `null`) values are replaced with the empty string in the generated output.

 #### Dot Notation
 Although maps are often used to provide a template's data dictionary, this is not strictly required.
 Non-map values are automatically wrapped in a map instance and assigned a default name of ".".
 This name can be used to refer to the value in a template.

-For example, the following template could be used to transform output of a method that returns a `double` value:
+For example, the following variable marker simply echoes a value:

 	The value is {{.}}.

-If the value returned by the method is the number `8`, the resulting output would look like this:

-	The value is 8.

-#### Variable Markers
-Variable markers inject a variable from the data dictionary into the output.
-They can be used to refer to any simple dictionary value (i.e. number, boolean, or character sequence).
-Nested values can be referred to using dot-separated path notation; e.g. "name.first".
-Missing (i.e. `null`) values are replaced with the empty string in the generated output.

-##### Resource References
+#### Resource References
 Variable names beginning with the `@` character represent "resource references".
 Resources allow static template content to be localized.
-At execution time, the template processor looks for a resource bundle with the same base name as the service type, using the locale specified by the current HTTP request.
-If the bundle exists, it is used to provide a localized string value for the variable.

-For example, the descriptive text from _statistics.html_ could be localized as follows:
+For example, the descriptive text from the statistics template might be localized as follows:

     title=Statistics
     count=Count
     sum=Sum
     average=Average

-The template could be updated to refer to these string resources as shown below:
+The template could be updated to refer to the localized values as shown below:

     <html>
     <head>